 - Stir to combine.
-If dough is still dry add warm water 1 tbsp (up to 4 tbsp total) at a time until a sticky dough forms.
+If dough is still dry add warm water 1 tablespoon (up to 4 tablespoon total) at a time until a sticky dough forms.

 - Loosely wrap in plastic wrap.
 Cover with a kitchen towel and keep in a warm place like the stove-top for 4-6 hours.
 (Keep in the fridge if resting overnight)

 Prep for Baking:

 - Brush the entire inside of the cast iron skillet with olive oil.
 Be sure to get all the sides as well.